imfl/beautiful-jekyll/derivative-pricing/index.md

 - For the C code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

-## Pricing a call option on bond
+## 3. Pricing an option on bond

+*using a trinomial tree under the Hull-White model*

-## Building a Classical Binomial Tree
+## 4. Building a classical binomial tree